 Floods

-Find out what we're doing about managing flood risks in Hutt City.
+Find out what we're doing about managing flood risks in Lower Hutt.

-To give us a clearer understanding of stormwater flood risks in Hutt City and better prepare for the future, Wellington Water (which manages water services for the Wellington Region’s councils) is modelling the likely impacts of extreme rainfall on the urban areas of Hutt City.
+To give us a clearer understanding of stormwater flood risks and better prepare for the future, Wellington Water (the precursor to Tiaki Wai) modelled the likely impacts of extreme rainfall on the urban areas of Lower Hutt.

 What we're doing to manage flood risk